surniaulula/wpsso/readme.txt

 Official announcement: N/A

 * **New Features**
+	* Added a call to getimagesize() for images in the content without width / height attribute values.
 	* Added a new module for BuddyPress rtMedia to include WP Media Library image IDs in BuddyPress activity images (Pro version).
 * **Improvements**
 	* Added the Facebook "Author Name Format" option to the Essential Settings page.